We Gotta Get Out of This Place: Impact

 "We Gotta Get Out of This Place" was also used in Dennis Potter's 1965 television play Stand Up, Nigel Barton and the BBC's 1996 Newcastle-set Our Friends in the North, which partially took place in the 1960s.
 In America it was used as the title credits song in some episodes of the Vietnam War-set television series China Beach.
 It was then applied to the Bin Laden family, having to leave the United States in the aftermath of the 11 September terrorist attacks, in Michael Moore's 2004 Fahrenheit 9/11.
 It also was featured in the soundtrack to the 1987 movie Hamburger Hill.
 It was used in a third-season episode of the 2000s television series Heroes.
 It was used as the theme song for 2002 BBC comedy TLC and the 2013 BBC series Privates.
 The song was also featured humorously in the Kong: Skull Island trailer.

 In a 2012 keynote speech to an audience at the South by Southwest music festival, Bruce Springsteen performed an abbreviated version of the Animals' version on acoustic guitar and then said, "That's every song I've ever written.
 That's all of them.
 I'm not kidding, either.
 That's 'Born to Run', 'Born in the U.S.A.

 In popular culture

 The song's title and theme have become a common cultural phrase over the years.

 It formed the basis for the title of academician Lawrence Grossberg's We Gotta Get Out of This Place: Popular Conservatism and Postmodern Culture (1992), detailing the conflict between American conservatism and rock culture.
 Similarly, it formed the title basis for Gerri Hirshey's 2002 account, We Gotta Get Out of This Place: The True, Tough Story of Women in Rock.

 It has also been used as the title of editorials by American Journalism Review and other publications.
 The title was even used to name an art exhibit, curated by Stefan Kalmár at the Cubitt Gallery in London in 1997.

-It has featured in the soundtrack of Bob Carlton's Jukebox Musical Return to the Forbidden Planet.
+The song featured in the soundtrack of Bob Carlton's jukebox musical Return to the Forbidden Planet.

+The band perform the song in the film It's a Bikini World (1967).